gaehlerm/SoftwareEngineering/README.md

 Code you use will become obsolete.
 Version changes, bugs, and security issues are not fixed; license fees are becoming too high, you name it.
 There are plenty of reasons why you need to adapt and modify third-party libraries or at least adjust to new syntax.
 So, you should anticipate that you may need to replace some libraries by adding an adapter between the library and your code.
 This will simplify reacting to changes.
 You can simply create an adapter for the new library, eliminating the need to modify all the existing code.

 You have to anticipate obsolescence by keeping your code flexible and reusable.
-The database code should not be scattered throughout the entire codebase.
+The database code should not be scattered throughout your entire codebase.
 This would be the exact opposite of what we desire.
 It would take enormous effort to replace it.
 Instead, you should be able to replace it easily.

 There are cases where you might think you'd never have to replace a piece of code.
 How wrong you are.
 No matter how important a library may seem to you, at some point, you will have to replace it.
 Many companies have written their code with an Oracle database in mind.
 And now they would like to change it because of the high fees.
 But they can't because the Oracle database code is spread all over the code base.